PAFR2003/LightsCameraDestruction/README.md

 RV Camp: A large camping site for the homeless wastelanders.
 They have free electricity and free necessities in this camp.

-Reaction Center: A medium sized apartment like building that acts both as a reaction video production studio to the masses and a philosophy center every person on the wasteland.
+Reaction Center: A medium sized apartment like building that acts both as a reaction video production studio to the masses and a philosophy and debate center for every person on the wasteland.